This notice describes how medical information about you can be used and disclosed, and how you can gain access to this information.

-Contact the Privacy Officer at 503-570-3405 located at Avamere Health Services, LLC, 25117 SW Parkway, Wilsonville, Oregon 97070 for more information or to obtain request forms.
+Contact the Privacy Officer at 503-570-3405 located at Avamere Skilled Advisors, LLC, 25115 SW Parkway, Wilsonville, Oregon 97070 for more information or to obtain request forms.
 To request a copy of your legal health record, please contact the medical records department of the treating affiliated entity to request a release form.

 Complaints or Concerns

 If you have concerns about any of our privacy practices or believe that your privacy rights have been violated, you may file a complaint with the Avamere ACE Privacy Officer using the contact information at the end of this Notice.
 You may also submit a written complaint to the U.S. Department of Health and Human Services.
 You will not be penalized or retaliated against for filing a complaint.